 - Participate and volunteer in SGA events and activities.

-View the Senate bylaws.
+View the Senate Bylaws (PDF).

-Student Representatives may receive CSER credit.
+Senators may receive CSER credit.
 Regular attendance is taken at meetings, and representatives are expected to faithfully attend SGA meetings, events and related activities.